Kometa-Team/Kometa/docs/defaults/chart/tautulli.md

 # Tautulli Charts Collections

-The `tautulli` Default Metadata File is used to create collections based on Tautulli/Plex Charts.
+The `tautulli` Default Collection File is used to create collections based on Tautulli/Plex Charts.

 ![](../images/tautulli.png)